Harguna/basic-OCR/README.md

 # basic-OCR
-This algorithm classifies human-written character to alphabets and tries to recognise them.
+This algorithm, in Python, classifies human-written character to alphabets and tries to recognise them, using deep learning.

+# Libraries used:
+- sklearn
+- keras
+- numpy
+- matplotlib